Which city is cheaper, Nashville or Chattanooga?

 In October, Chattanooga usually receives more rain than Nashville.
 Chattanooga gets 3 inches (75 mm) of rain, while Nashville receives 2.6 inches (67 mm) of rain each month for the autumn.

 Both Nashville and Chattanooga during the winter are popular places to visit.
+The winter months attract visitors to Chattanooga because of the museums, the shopping scene, and the cuisine.
 Furthermore, the museums, the Christmas ambience, the shopping scene, and the cuisine are the main draw to Nashville this time of year.

 It's quite cold in Nashville in the winter.
 The weather in Chattanooga can be very cold.
 Chattanooga is a little warmer than Nashville in the winter.
-The temperature in Chattanooga is usually 40°F (5°C) in January, and Nashville stays around 38°F (4°C).
+The daily temperature in Chattanooga averages around 40°F (5°C) in January, and Nashville fluctuates around 38°F (4°C).

 In the winter, Chattanooga often gets around the same amount of sunshine as Nashville.
 Chattanooga gets 145 hours of sunny skies this time of year, while Nashville receives 134 hours of full sun.